daveebbelaar/langchain-experiments/pandas-agent/README.md

 This repository contains the script for performing exploratory data analysis using Pandas Dataframe Agent from Langchain.
 Instead of manually doing EDA, the agent takes a prompt, decides on the code to do data analysis, and returns the answer.
 The use case also includes EDA for multiple dataframes.

+What you need to follow this tutotial:
+1. Understand how Python works
+2. Understand how LangChain works
+3. OpenAI API key (GPT4 is not required) s

 ## What Are LangChain Agents?